Thegrideon Software. One less reason to worry.

 4) Put modified vbaProject.bin back into archive and change the extension back to ".xslm".

-5) Open the file in MS Excel to verify "Module1" disappearance.
+5) Open the file in MS Excel to verify "Module1" invisibility.

 Hints of hidden modules presence